 We found quite a few warthogs in Samburu NR, particularly on our last morning when we focussed on areas of short grass, which both species favour.
-However, all the animals we came across showed the characteristics of Common Warthog.
+However, none showed evidence of the finger like facial warts, and we wrongly discounted the other pro-Desert Warthog features.
+After some discussion, we erroneously recorded them as Common Warthog.